-4) Mechanical and manual control.
+Ms. Holling paused to check for questions before discussing mechanical and manual control concerns.
 We generally do not use mechanical control because it is slow, expensive, and not selective.
 It tends to have lots of bycatch, including invertebrates and small fish, which is detrimental to the larger fish, as well as birds and turtles.
 Mechanical control methods break up vegetation and do not collect all the pieces, which can lead to the spread of the species they are trying to control.
 It must also be repeated on a regular basis.

 Manual control is also slow and expensive, even if volunteers assist in the effort.
 Neither method is effective for large infestations, as the growth rate of most of these species is faster than they can be collected.

-5) Herbicides fuel toxic algae blooms.

-Yes, there are more Harmful Algae Blooms (HABs) in recent years.
+Ms. Holling addressed the opinion that herbicides fuel toxic algae blooms.
+There are more harmful algae blooms (HABs) in recent years.
 There is no proof that herbicides are the cause.
 The article referred to is about a study being done in Lake Erie, which talks about agricultural glyphosate and phosphorous runoff.
 No conclusions have been made in that study yet.
 In SC, there has been an increase in the number of homes, especially around lakes and rivers, and many people fertilize their lawns well beyond what is recommended on the labels.
 Much of this excess fertilizer ends up in our lakes and rivers, which can cause problems.